-Amongst growing concern, reusing and recycling plastic we would otherwise discard to create clothing looks set to help to make a dent in the overall problem.
+Amongst growing concerns, reusing and recycling the plastic we would otherwise discard to create clothing looks set to help to make a dent in the overall problem.

-In recent times the fashion industry has, rightly, received a bad wrap for producing mountains of cheap clothing.
-Fast fashion, often produced offshore for knockdown prices in response to the latest trend seems everywhere.
+In recent times the fashion industry has, rightly, received a bad rap for producing mountains of cheap clothing.
+Fast fashion, often produced offshore for knockdown prices in response to the latest trend, seems everywhere.

-Not least a bikini or shirt bought for a few dollars simply doesn’t last.
-Often we wear these fast fashion items less than items made to higher quality and inevitably higher cost.
+Not least, a bikini or shirt bought for a few dollars simply doesn’t last.
+Often we wear these fast fashion items less than items made of higher quality and inevitably higher cost.

 This is essentially producing a similar issue to the plastic problem where resources are used, wasted and new products are needlessly created.

-However, today more concern around our environment increasingly pervades people's shopping habits.
-And with shifting behaviours more people now look to hold companies to account against their sustainability and track record.
-Or at the very least choose to support those that they believe are doing their bit with the wallets.
+However, today more concern about our environment increasingly pervades people's shopping habits.
+And with shifting behaviors, more people now look to hold companies to account against their sustainability and track record.
+Or, at the very least, choose to support those that they believe are doing their bit with the wallets.

-As such, more fashion designers and manufacturers are now seeking a circular approach and sustainable fashion whereby they produce less waste, use fewer resources and resell and reuse items again and again.
+As such, more fashion designers and manufacturers are now seeking a circular approach and sustainable fashion whereby they produce less waste, use fewer resources, and online thrift stores, resell and reuse items again and again.

 The only way to overcome this problem is to seek out new ways and ideas.
 We need new methods that solve several problems at the same time.
-Global warming, pollution, our health and damage to our planet7, these are all concerns that we need to address.
+Global warming, pollution, our health, and damage to our planet, are all concerns that we need to address.

-What’s more, clothes from plastic waste can help to reduce carbon emissions.
+What’s more, clothes made out of plastic waste can help to reduce carbon emissions.
 This is down to a reduction in processes resulting from the use of recycled products that have already been made.
-Simply put reusing these products is better for the environment than creating raw materials from scratch.
-To add to this, it also reduces the need to attempt to remove plastic through alternative recycling processes.
+Simply put, reusing these products is better for the environment than creating raw materials from scratch.
+It also reduces the need to attempt to remove plastic through alternative recycling processes.

-The great thing about plastic clothing is that it means that people do not have to compromise on their choice of clothes or fashion and this is a vital aspect of changing perceptions and behaviours.
+The great thing about plastic clothing is that it means that people do not have to compromise on their choice of clothes or fashion, and this is a vital aspect of changing perceptions and behaviors.

-Of course quality varies, and plastic is more apt for clothing that already contains synthetics.
+Of course, quality varies, and plastic is more apt for clothing that already contains synthetic textiles.

 A lot of recycled plastic used in clothing comes from a material known as Polyethylene Terephthalate, or PET.
-This is the material that we find in bottles and textiles due to it being strong, flexible and light.
-In fact, over 50% of the synthetic fibres in the world are made from PET.
+This is the material that we find in bottles and textiles due to it being strong, flexible, and light.
+In fact, over 50% of the synthetic fibers in the world are made from PET.

 Transforming single-use plastic into clothing might be difficult to imagine.
-However, as this approach develops we’ll see more clothing made from plastic waste such as fishing nets or plastic bottles, turned into fabrics.
+However, as this approach develops, we’ll see more clothing made from plastic waste, such as fishing nets or recycled plastic bottles, turned into fabrics.

-Plastic clothing provides us with a way of reducing the wide range of processes involved in growing the likes of cotton that uses a lot of resources such as water to create clothing in the traditional way.
+Plastic clothing provides us with a way of reducing the wide range of processes involved in growing the likes of cotton, which uses a lot of resources such as water to create clothing in the traditional way.